roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 The same list on PCPartsPicker can be found <a target="_blank" rel="noopener" href="https://pcpartpicker.com/user/roman-glushko/saved/8gZHGX">here</a>.

-A few notes about differences of my list comparing to the original barebone.
+A few notes about the differences of my list compared to the original barebone.
 I have replaced a PSU and a cooler from the barebone following advice from Reddit users that said that changed parts are more up-to-date and modern.

 Also, I was able to buy only 750W version of EVGA G2.
 My estimated wattage is 420W, so 650W version should have been enough.
 Nevertheless, more capable PSU gives more flexibility in terms of further part updates.

-Situation with GPU was much more complicated.
-It was the beginning of a GPU shortage (end of 2020 - beginning of 2021) when GPU prices skyrocketed twice or sometimes three times.
-In that time, Bitcoin jumped to almost $60k as well as other factors that impacted supply chain and increased GPU demand (mostly, global COVID-19 lockdown).
+The situation with GPU was much more complicated.
+It was the beginning of the GPU shortage (end of 2020 - beginning of 2021) when GPU prices skyrocketed twice or sometimes three times.
+In that time, Bitcoin jumped to almost $60k as well as other factors that impacted the supply chain and increased GPU demand (mostly, global COVID-19 lockdown).

 ![GPU Price Dynamics: end of 2020 - beginning of 2021](./img/gpu-price-dynamics.png "GPU Price Dynamics: end of 2020 - beginning of 2021")
 <div class="image-title">GPU Price Dynamics: end of 2020 - beginning of 2021.
 Wild time</div>